 Can You Snort Oxymorphone (Opana)?

 Yes.
-When a person abuses oxymorphone, they may take large or frequent doses of the drug.
+When a person uses oxymorphone, they may take large or frequent doses of the drug.
 This can lead to opioid tolerance, where the body needs increasing amounts of oxymorphone to get the same relief.
 People with tolerance may crush and snort oxymorphone tablets in order to feel the medication’s effects faster.

 Oxymorphone can lead to feelings of relaxation, euphoria, or feeling “high.”
 When a person crushes and snorts the tablet’s powder, the entire dose is absorbed into the bloodstream.
 This can increase the drug’s sedative effects, and cause people to feel sleepy, euphoric, or itchy.